overoxidize/overoxidize/README.md

 - [Rustirc](https://github.com/overoxidize/rustirc), an IRC implementation written in, you guessed it, Rust.
 - [chemicli](https://github.com/overoxidize/chemicli/builder-api), a command line app for querying the periodic table of elements.
 - [patina](https://github.com/overoxidize/patina), an API for a cryptocurrency and currency exchange aggregator.
+- [conversus](https://github.com/lorenzoevans/conversus), a desktop application for 'phototopical' discussion.
+Phototopical means conversation based on a (textless) image.

 <!--